15 Best Hacks- How to Easily Peel Hard Boiled Eggs

 If you don’t like the egg shaking method, you can simply take a hardboiled egg and gently roll it on a hard surface.

-STEP 2: Place egg on a hard surface, such as a cutting board or your countertop.
+Place the egg on a hard, flat surface such as a cutting board or countertop.
+This ensures even pressure and fewer cracks through the whites.

 After you cracked your eggs using either the “container shake” or “rolling on a hard surface” method, sometimes you may need a little additional help removing the stubborn egg shells.
 Try running the hard boiled egg under cool water while you are peeling it.